YextSolutions/pages-starter-blank/README.md

-# SITE-STARTER-REACT-BASIC
+# Pages Empty Starter

-This repository provides a basic example of how to start developing a React site on the Yext Pages system.

-Follow this Track on Hitchhikers to build a full website with Search, Directories, Analytics and more based off of this starter repo: https://hitchhikers.yext.com/tracks/pages-development/
+This repository provides an empty starter template for Yext Pages.
+This starter is recommended if you want to build from scratch or are following a track that requires the empty starter.

 ## Getting Started